COLLECTORS INFORMATION

 4. Bell ringer is modern

-5. Escutcheon plate - too fat
+5. Escutcheon plate, by switch-hook - too fat

 6. Screw tags of a modern type